 “It played out where the game plan was to stretch [Max Scherzer] out,” Dusty Baker said.
 “You have to stick with the game plan.
 We were thinking long-run versus short-run.
 I know it looked ugly to you and the fans and everybody.
 But if you have a game plan you have to stick with it as long as you can.”

-At the end of the 6th inning Max Scherzer sat at 97 pitches.
+At the end of the 6th inning, Max Scherzer’s pitch count was at 97 pitches.
 Since when isn’t 97 pitches considered stretching a pitcher out?
 How many pitches did Scherzer throw in his 2 starts in the NLDS last year?
 Easy answer: 91 and 99 pitches.
 By the way, Scherzer just pitched six days ago and threw 104 pitches.
 What were you stretching him out to?
-If you really want to stretch him out, send him into the indoor mound and have him throw more.
+Scherzer used a new term called “fatiguing” where he tried to say this was planned.
+Not smart as you can’t control stress on the mound, and if you need to, or want to throw extra pitches and want to stretch-out, send Max into the indoor mound and have him throw more in a controlled setting.